wp-plugins/facebook-comment-by-vivacity/readme.txt

 * HTML5 and XFBML versions of facebook comments.
 * Moderation option.

+= Rate Us / Feedback =

+Please take the time to let us and others know about your experiences by leaving a review, so that we can improve the plugin for you and other users.

+= Want More? =

+If You Want more functionality or some modifications, just drop us a line what you want and We will try to add or modify the plugin functions.

+If you like the plugin please [Donate here](http://tinyurl.com/owxtkmt).

 == Installation ==

-1. Download the FB Comments Plugin.(FB-Comments zip file).
+1. Download the "Facebook Comments by Vivacity" Plugin.(Plugin zip file).
 2. Extract it in the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. (Optional) Customize the plugin in the Settings > FB Comments menu

-Visit our <a href="http://vivacityinfotech.net/wp-facebook-comments">demo page</a> for more information.
+Visit our <a href="http://vivacityinfotech.net/wp-facebook-comments-by-vivacity">demo page</a> for more information.

 == Frequently Asked Questions ==

 = Issues with display =
 * Please update to latest version.
-Up-to-date API's are available
+Up-to-date API's are available.